voldikss/vim-floaterm/README.md

 Then your task will be run in the floaterm instance.
 See asynctasks.vim [Wiki](https://github.com/skywind3000/asynctasks.vim/wiki/Customize-Runner) for more information.

-You can also modify `s: run_floaterm` by yourself to meet your tastes, which is the reason why this runner is not made builtin.
+You can also modify the code in `s: run_floaterm` by yourself to meet your tastes, which is the reason why this runner is not made builtin.

 ### How to define more wrappers